 Anytime a scholar returns to school after an absence, a note MUST be brought from home.
-DOCUMENTATION FOR EXCUSED ABSENCES MUST BE FILED WITH THE PRINCIPAL'S OFFICE WITHIN THREE (3) DAYS OF THE ABSENCE OR THE ABSENCE IS UNEXCUSED.
+DOCUMENTATION FOR EXCUSED ABSENCES MUST BE FILED WITH THE OFFICE WITHIN THREE (3) DAYS OF THE ABSENCE OR THE ABSENCE IS UNEXCUSED.
 It is the responsibility of the parents or legal guardian to submit the reason for each absence that has not been pre-approved by school administration.
-Parents or legal guardians shall be required to justify the scholar's absence.
+Parents or legal guardians are required to justify the scholar's absence.
 Justification will be evaluated based on the policy below regarding excused or unexcused absences.
 The final decision for approval will rest with the school principal.
-Acceptable excuses for scholars' absences are illness (physician's note required), a death in the family, a dental or doctor appointment (statement from doctor's office required), court appearance, a school-sponsored event or activity that has been previously approved or religious holiday.
-Scholars may be released from school in order to participate in a religious observance upon prior written request of his/her parent or legal guardian.
+Acceptable excuses for scholars' absences are illness (physician's note required), a death in the family, a dental or doctor appointment (doctor's note required), court appearance, a school-sponsored event or activity that has been previously approved or religious holiday.
+Scholars may be released from school to participate in a religious observance upon written request of his/her parent or legal guardian.

-Unexcused absences are those absences that are not justified according to the rules of this policy by the parent or legal guardian.
+Unexcused absences are those not justified according to the rules of this policy by the parent or legal guardian.
 In addition, truancy, out of school suspension, expulsion and/or skipping are considered unexcused absences.

-If you need to take your child out of school before the end of the school day, you must come to the school office and sign him/her out.
-A school employee will send for your child.
+If you need to take your scholar out of school before the end of the school day, you must come to the school office and sign him/her out.
 Three unexcused early dismissals will constitute one unexcused day.
-You may not check your scholar out after 3:00.
+You may not check your scholar out after 3:15.